ceos-org/stac-collection-and-granule-discovery-best-practices/best-practices.md

 - `minItems`, `maxItems` to constrain the size of arrays
 - `minimum`, `maximum` to constrain the range of a numerical parameter

-TBD: allow using "minimum" and "maximum" in combination with "date-time" (string) although not allowed by JSON schema?
-Note: temporal bounds is or was a requirement of at least one of our OpenSearch APIs IIRC.
+It is not allowed to constrain the values of temporal search parameters using "minimum" and "maximum" in the JSON schema returned by the rel=`queryables` endpoint of a collection.
+STAC client implementations are therefore recommended to constrain the range of the temporal search parameters using the temporal interval information advertised in the STAC collection metadata.

 > **CEOS-STAC-REQ-3240 - Additional search parameters [Requirement]**<a name="BP-3240"></a>
 >